Motsai/neblina-android/README.md

 ### Need to know when creating new project

-In order to use the Neblina API in a new project the source files Neblina.java, NeblinaDelegate.java & NebCmdItem.java are needed to import into the project.
+In order to use the Neblina&trade; API in a new project the source files Neblina.java, NeblinaDelegate.java & NebCmdItem.java are needed to import into the project.
 One way to do this in the Android Studio is to add the source path into the 'build.grade (Module : app)' inside 'android {' as shown bellow.

 ```
 android {